Polyendocrine Metabolic Ovarian Syndrome/Polycystic Ovarian Syndrome Solutions

 • Inflammation and how it may be impacting hormones

-• Stress, sleep, and nervous system load
+• Stress, sleep, nutrition, and nervous system overload

 • Past birth control use and how your body responded coming off